mpandya18/Image_Permutator_For_Backdoor_Generation/README.md

 This tool has been designed to generate precise pixel-level mutations in images for the purposes of rigorous analysis of backdoor attacks in deep neural networks.

+Upon running the tool the user is asked to specify whether backdoors are to be generated in a randomly generated or existing dataset.
+Input "randomly generated" or "existing" to proceed further.

+Thereafter the tool will ask whether "uniform" or "rigorously characterised" backdoors are to be generated.

+## Uniform

-Upon running, the tool will ask for user input in the format “X x Y” where X and Y are real, positive integers representing the pixel width and pixel height.
+If "randomly generated" was inputted, the tool will ask for user input in the format “X x Y” where X and Y are real, positive integers representing the pixel width and pixel height.
 This is to specify the pixel resolution for a template that will carry out the pixel mutations.
 For example:

 25 x 25  - specifies an image template of twenty-five by twenty-five pixel resolution.
 1 x 1 is the first top left corner pixel and 25 x 25 is the final bottom right corner pixel.

+The tool will also ask for the number of images to be generated in the dataset.

+If "existing" was inputted initially, a filedialog will now open in which the user has to select the folder containing the dataset.

-In the next step the user specifies whether a "low_level" or "template" perturbation is desired.
+In the next step the user specifies whether a "low_level", "template" or "pattern" perturbation is desired.

-## Template perturbation
+### Template perturbation

 In this mode the user inputs the shape, colour, dimensions or radius and starting locus for the template perturbation.
 Currently square, rectangle, circle regular as well as non-regular polygons are supported shapes along with the colours of the rainbow.
 The option to specify custom colours via RGB values is also there.